 Activities and Facilities at Arabian Nights Village

 There is a beautiful pool area and bar, as well as space to play games within the walls of the hotel.
-Large dunes make for the perfect sandboarding opportunity, and sandboards are available free of charge from the hotel.
+Large dunes make for the perfect sandboarding opportunity, and the hotel makes sandboards available free of charge.

 You can take a short camel ride as part of your package or pay extra and go on a magical dawn camel trek.
 Dune bashing and quad bikes are also available for an extra fee.
 Don’t miss the chance to get an authentic henna tattoo.